seinecle/codapps/docs/generated-html/subdir/creating-your-first-project-and-previewing-your-app_temp_slides.md

 2. You can launch the preview of your app by clicking on the green arrow.

 ==  !
+It should show a blank screen with "Hi World" in the title, and "Hi World" again in the screen:

+==  !
+[.stretch]
+image::Previewing-your-app.png[align="center",title="Previewing your app"]

+==  !
-It should show a blank screen with "Hi World": congratulations, you started creating your first app and you can already preview it!
+Congratulations, you started creating your first app and you can already preview it! 🎉

 ==  !
 *This is the end of the first module.
 You should now be able to:*